WHAT DOES A TYPICAL DAY AT CAMP INVOLVE?

 WHAT IS THE COST?

-Our current prices work out as £190 for the week.
+Our current prices at Market Road work out as £190 for the week.
 As a charity, Bloomsbury Football Foundation ensures that all players are able to attend our camps irrespective of their ability to pay.
 We therefore offer financial assistance to those that need.

 WHAT SHOULD MY CHILD WEAR/BRING TO THE CAMP?

 We ask that all children are dressed ready for sport and appropriately for the weather.
 Shin pads are essential, your child may not be able to take part in some (or all) of the activities if they do not bring shin pads.
-Children can wear trainers or astroturfs.
-Children cannot wear football boots in the sports hall.
+Children can wear trainers, astroturfs or football boots.
+In inclement weather we recommend layers, so that your child can take off/put on extra layers if they get too hot or cold.
 Players should bring a nut-free snack, packed lunch and plenty of fluids.

 CAN I STAY AND WATCH MY CHILD?